 If you’re a content marketer struggling to connect with an audience, pay attention to the words of Alex Rynne, Associate Content Marketing Manager at LinkedIn.
 As a content marketer and millennial, Rynne is in the trenches.
 She manages Global Content & Social Media Strategy at LinkedIn, runs strategy for the LinkedIn Marketing Solutions blog, and is always on the hunt for the best ideas to help marketers grow their businesses through content marketing.

 We’re fans of LinkedIn’s content, some of which we’ve collaborated on, and we wanted to know a little more about how they run their machine.
 We caught up with Rynne to chat about everything from LinkedIn’s most effective content (spoiler: data + visuals) to trends for the future of content marketing.
 In this Q&A, she shares some great tactics to implement in your content strategy, tips on using LinkedIn to build your personal and professional brand, and the keys to working smarter, not harder in content marketing.

-The Keys to Content Marketing with Alex Rynne
+The Keys to the LinkedIn Content Strategy with Alex Rynned

 C5: What specific things has LinkedIn done to produce more effective content?

 AR: At LinkedIn, we believe in doing fewer things better, so we really try to zero in on the ideas that are going to make the most impact and move the needle.
 We sit down every quarter and come up with our 2-3 guiding principles or objectives.
 Sometimes there are rogue pieces of content that don’t fit into those pillars—we call those “intelligent risks.”
 If someone on the team feels strongly about a piece of content and has the data to believe it will perform well, go for it!
 Not every piece of content we publish is a home run, and that’s okay.
 What’s important is that we learn from it and iterate as we go.